bbc/peaks.js/README.md

 ## Building

-This command will produce a minified standalone version of Peaks.js.
-It will indeed be UMD compatible, so as you can continue to use it with AMD or CommonJS module loaders, or even as vanilla JavaScript.
+This command will produce a UMD-compatible minified standalone version of Peaks.js, which allows you to use it with AMD or CommonJS module loaders, or even as vanilla JavaScript.

 ```bash
 npm run build